Shisa: History

 Like the komainu ("lion dogs"), the shisa are a variation of the guardian lions from China.
 From the Edo period, they started to be called "guardian dogs" in general in mainland Japan.
+Komainu is traditionally called "Sisi Komainu".
+The one with open mouth is "Sisi" and the one with closed mouth is "Komainu".
+The Okinawan word "Shisa" took the first part of "Sisi Komainu".
+In Yaenaman dialect, Shisa is called "Sisi" which is closer to original Japanese word.
 Gender is variously assigned to the shisa.
 Some Okinawans believe the male has his mouth closed to keep bad out of the home, while the female has her mouth open to share goodness.
 Others believe the female has her mouth closed to "keep in the good", while the male has his mouth open to "scare away the bad" (Compare this to the distinction between male and female guardian lions in Chinese culture).

 Legend

 When a Chinese emissary returned from a voyage to the court at Shuri Castle, he brought a gift for the king, a necklace decorated with a figurine of a shisa.
 The king found it charming and wore it underneath his clothes.
 At the Naha Port bay, the village of Madanbashi was often terrorized by a sea dragon who ate the villagers and destroyed their property.
 One day, the king was visiting the village, and one of these attacks happened; all the people ran and hid.
 The local noro had been told in a dream to instruct the king when he visited to stand on the beach and lift up his figurine towards the dragon; she sent the boy, Chiga, to tell him the message.
 He faced the monster with the figurine held high, and immediately a giant roar sounded all through the village, a roar so deep and powerful that it even shook the dragon.
 A massive boulder then fell from heaven and crushed the dragon's tail, so that he couldn't move, and eventually died.
 This boulder and the dragon's body became covered with plants and surrounded by trees, and can still be seen today as the "Gana-mui Woods" near Naha Ohashi bridge.
 The townspeople then built a large stone shisa to protect it from the dragon's spirit and other threats.